 I am currently a third year PhD Candidate in the School of Biomedical Engineering at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
 The goal of my research is to provide new insights into the neurophysiological mechanisms that underly chronic pain conditions including neuropathic pain, complex regional pain syndrome, and chronic neck pain.
 My work also focuses on implementing novel treatment strategies that target the neurophysiological changes observed in these conditions.
 I utilize neurophysiological techniques including non-invasive brain stimulation, electroencephalography, peripheral nerve stimulation, and brain computer interface technology to facilitate my work.

-I am currently a second year PhD Student in the Department of Kinesiology at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
+I am currently a third year PhD Student in the Department of Kinesiology at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
 The goal of my research is to explore the various factors that influence the neurophysiological mechanisms that underly neuroplasticity with the aim to support clinical populations that show deficits in synaptic plasticity.
 My work aims to determine whether exercise can improve cognition by enhancing synaptic plasticity in individuals with mild cognitive impairment and in aging individuals.
 This work explores the effects of exercise on rTMS protocols (iTBS and 5Hz rTMS), neurotrophins (BDNF &OCN), and cognition.
 In addition, I am interested in the effects of ketogenic supplementation on human neurophysiology.
 Currently, I work with neurophysiological techniques such as non-invasive brain stimulation (TMS,rTMS & cTMS), electroencephalography, electromyography, and peripheral nerve stimulation.

 Research Interest: I am currently a first-year PhD Student in the Department of Kinesiology at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
 The goal of my research is to explore the various factors that influence the neurophysiological mechanisms that underly neuroplasticity.
 My current work examines the ‘gut-brain axis’ and how probiotics may modulate brain activity.
 I work with neurophysiological techniques such as non-invasive brain stimulation (TMS, rTMS, cTMS), electroencephalography, electromyography, and peripheral nerve stimulation.